neonspectra/Cataclysm-2040/README.md

 * Building on Windows with `vcpkg` at [COMPILING-VS-VCPKG.md](doc/COMPILING/COMPILING-VS-VCPKG.md)
 * Building with `cmake` at [COMPILING-CMAKE.md](doc/COMPILING/COMPILING-CMAKE.md)  (*unofficial guide*)

-While some have described it as a "zombie game", there is far more to Cataclysm than that.
-Struggle to survive in a harsh, persistent, procedurally generated world.
-Scavenge the remnants of a dead civilization for food, equipment, or, if you are lucky, a vehicle with a full tank of gas to get you the hell out of Dodge.
-Fight to defeat or escape from a wide variety of powerful monstrosities, from zombies to giant insects to killer robots and things far stranger and deadlier, and against the others like yourself, who want what you have...

 ## Frequently Asked Questions

 #### Is there a tutorial?